 - Buy less stuff.
 Avoid fast fashion.
 Use second-hand/vintage stores.
 Use Freecycle or Freegle to get things other people no longer need or pass on your stuff to new owners.
 As Soona Amhaz said in this Twitter thread: “Not wanting something is as good as having it.”

 - Use less energy.
 Wash clothes in cold water.
 Dry clothes outside instead of in a tumble dryer.
 Turn the thermostat down.
 Unplug unused electronics to reduce standby power consumption.
 Choose low energy appliances.
 Change your lightbulbs – LED bulbs can cut your lighting bill by up to 90%.
 Take a shorter shower.
 Insulate your home.
 All of these things will save you money.
+Here is a great list of more tips for reducing your energy use at home, along with a handy infographic.

 - Use green energy.
 Switch away from using fossil fuels in your home.
 This site shows certified providers of renewable energy in the United States.
 In the UK, you can choose companies like Bulb.